sebas77/Svelto.MiniExamples/README.md

 * Note: This demo shows just one way to abstract OOP code, it is not _THE WAY_.
 Other strategies are in fact listed in the Example 6.
 * Note: This demo code is old and it's still using ExclusiveGroups instead of GroupCompounds.
 You should use GroupCompunds.
+* Note: The purposes of this demo is NOT to show how to write fast code.
+In fact most of the solutions you will find in this demo are not optimal at all.
+Svelto ECS is used only to wrap high level code as all the low level functionalities are executed through standard gameobjects.

 ## Example 3: GUI and Service Layer (Hybrid ECS for GUI)